Background

 Track 1 - Catalyst Grants - Provide up to $25,000 to support community-based research projects for 18 months.
 Ideally, the project would aim to establish an infrastructure for sustaining and expanding community programs through support from larger grants.

-Track 2 - Signature Grants - Provide between $50,000 to $100,000 to support larger, more impactful community-based research projects over 24 months.
+Track 2 - Signature Grants - Provide between $50,000 to $100,000 to support larger, more impactful community-based research projects focused on improving health, building capacity, and impacting health outcomes.
 Ideally, the project would be built upon prior research of the partnership team.

 Key differences between the two tracks are summarized as follows